-On this day in 1541 Francis Dereham and Thomas Culpepper were executed for treason, one for the crime of sleeping with the king’s 5th wife Katheryn Howard before she was unmarried and the other for flirting with her with the intent to canoodle.
+Francis Dereham and Thomas Culpeper were executed on 10 December 1541 for treason; one for the treason of sleeping with with King Henry VIII’s fifth wife, Katheryn Howard, before she was married and the other for flirting with her with the intent to canoodle.

-The abstinence only method of sex education worked as poorly then as it does now.
+Clearly the abstinence only method of sex education to prevent teens having sex worked as poorly then as it does now.

 Katheryn and Dereham were eventually busted, and he was sent away to Ireland.
 Katheryn, rather than pining for he former lover, jumped at the chance of going to Henry’s court when it was offered to her.
 There she attracted the eye of the king, who married her in the summer of 1540.
 He was a good 30 years older than her, morbidly obese, and had put-oozing ulcers on his legs.
-I am guessing she married him for the money, security, high status, and to benefit the who Howard family.
+I am guessing she married him for the money, security, high status, and to benefit the who Howard family, rather than because she was madly in love with a smelly old man.

-She still liked to flirt, though.
+She still liked to flirt, even as a married queen.
 She struck up a romance with Thomas Culpepper and would meet him secretly.
 Later they would both swear they never consummated their attraction.

 Henry found out about her “past” with Dereham and her present with Culpepper.
 He threw a fit over the fact she 1) had not been a virgin when he married her and 2) liked Culpepper better.
 All of them were condemned to die for treason.